-The due dates are established in accordance with the course and term duration.
-The purpose of the due dates is to help both you and I to get the assignments done so that they can be assessed in a timely manner.
+The due dates are established per the course and term duration.
+The due dates are important to ensure the assignments are completed and marked in a timely manner.
 Just as you need time to complete the assignments, I need enough time to grade them.
 As such, the due dates are fixed (unless you have an approved academic accommodation through CAL) and it is expected that students will hand in assignments on time.
-Assignment marks, comments, and feedback will be returned to students in a timely manner, usually within 1-3 weeks, depending on the length of the assignment.
+Assignment marks, comments, and feedback will be returned to students promptly, usually within 1-3 weeks, depending on the length of the assignment.